-The following table lists my current plans for each add-on, along with some explanatory notes, where necessary.
+The following table lists our current plans for each add-on, along with some explanatory notes, where necessary.
 Add-ons are listed in order of priority.

 You’ll notice that there are no projected release dates for any of the add-ons.

-My experiences to date suggest that development will take much longer than I either hope or anticipate.
-There’s little point in me throwing out arbitrary deadlines, and shuffling my feet awkwardly when they fly by; each add-on will be released when it’s done to a standard with which I am happy.
+Our experiences to date suggest that development will take much longer than we either hope or anticipate.
+There’s little point in throwing out arbitrary deadlines, and shuffling our feet awkwardly when they fly by; each add-on will be released when it’s done to a standard with which we’re happy.

 |Campaigner||Free upgrade for existing Campaigner customers.|

 |BucketList||Despite several public calls for an EE 2 version of BucketList, the EE 1 version has never been a big seller.
 It’s therefore very difficult to justify the development time required for an EE 2 version.|

 |SL Combinator||An EE 2 version exists, but is very unlikely to see the light of day.
 Minimee does something very similar, and has a much cooler name, dammit.|

 |SL Developer Info|

 |SL Field Formatting||Not possible||A quick scout through the EE 2 codebase suggests that the extension hooks required to implement SL Field Formatting have not (yet) been implemented.|

 |SL Google Map||Undecided||We’ve made no secret of the fact that the next version of SL Google Map is likely to be a commercial release.
 Implementing multiple locations per map, aggregate maps, directions, and many of the other frequently-requested features is a lot of work, and we would need to cover at least some of our costs.
 The release of MX Google Map makes this a far less viable proposition.|